 The coffee will be fine – not amazing – but you’re not here for the flavor.
 It’s a social event that life revolves around.
 You can sit in a cafe, order a single coffee, and sit for hours just chatting and shooting the breeze.

-It’s relaxing, especially when you find a charming cafe you love.
+It’s relaxing, especially when you find a charming cafe you love (like my favorite spots in Split).
 And when the sun goes down, you can switch to beer or wine because the cafes are also bars.
 (Handy!)
 If you’re really feeling the local vibe, you can have a rakija with your coffee – that really kickstarts your day.

-These Croatia travel tips should help you to have a great trip to this beautiful country, whether you’re here for a long weekend or getting residency and staying for a year!
+These things to know before visiting Croatia and travel tips should help you to have a great trip to this beautiful country, whether you’re here for a long weekend or getting residency and staying for a year!